Top Refrigerator Maintenance Tips For Your Fridge

 Keep Your Refrigerator Level

-To check if your fridge is level, grab a carpenter’s level and place it on top of the appliance.
-If it’s tilting, adjust the leveling legs or screws near the base of the fridge until it sits evenly.
-A level fridge ensures the doors stay tightly sealed, keeping your food fresh and your energy bills low.
+To check if your fridge is level, use a carpenter’s level on top of the appliance.
+If it’s tilted, adjust the leveling legs or screws near the base until it’s even.
+A level fridge keeps the doors sealed, your food fresh, and your energy bills low.

 Organize Your Refrigerator